 Brown said: “At Beyond Meat, we started with simple questions.
 Why do you need an animal to create meat?
 Why can’t you build meat directly from plants?
 It turns out you can.
 So we did.
 We hope our plant-based meats allow you and your family to eat more, not less, of the traditional dishes you love, while feeling great about the health, sustainability, and animal welfare benefits of plant protein.
 Together, we can truly bring exciting change to the plate — and Beyond.”

 The exciting addition to A&W’s Canadian menu resulted in several stores selling out on the very first day.
 It reportedly sold more than 90,000 burgers in just 72 hours.
 The burger was such a hit that certain locations posted signs apologizing for the lack of stock.
 The patty, comprised of pea protein and beet juice for a realistic, juicy texture, and spices, is sandwiched in a vegan sesame seed bun.

 Incidentally, following the successful launch the Canadian government invested $150 million in plant-based protein “superclusters” in the nation’s western provinces.
 The country aims to become a world leader in protein ingredients like beans and peas – the key ingredient in the Beyond Burger.

 The Beyond Burger isn’t the only vegan-friendly burger on the menu.
 The chain’s Veggie Deluxe, which consists of a brown rice and mushroom-based patty, can be made vegan by requesting a sesame seed bun, ranch sauce, and cheese.
 The recipe used to contain eggs, but these were recently removed.
-Either burgers can be served with fries either of the sweet potato or the Russet thick-cut variety.
-Unfortunately, the onion rings contain dairy.
+Either burgers can be served with onion rings or fries either of the sweet potato or the Russet thick-cut variety.

 Naturally, this meal can be washed down with A&W’s signature vegan-friendly root beer.
 In fact, this was the first item sold by A&W co-founder Roy W. Allen when he opened a stand in California a century ago.
 The entrepreneur went on to partner with Frank Wright and the pair opened their first restaurant in 1923.